What's new in version 1810 of Configuration Manager current branch

 Task sequence support of Windows Autopilot for existing devices

-Windows Autopilot for existing devices, is now available with Windows 10 Insider Preview.
+Windows Autopilot for existing devices, is now available with Windows 10, version 1809 or later.
 This new feature allows you to reimage and provision a Windows 7 device for Windows Autopilot user-driven mode using a single, native Configuration Manager task sequence.

 Specify the drive for offline OS image servicing

 Now specify the drive that Configuration Manager uses when adding software updates to OS images and OS upgrade packages.
 This process can consume a large amount of disk space with temporary files, so this option gives you flexibility to select the drive to use.